AVSystem/Anjay/README.Windows.md

 - Building as a shared library (DLL) is not currently supported
 - IP Ping object is not available in the demo application
 - Testing frameworks are not supported
-- SMS binding is not supported (applicable to commercial version only)
+- SMS binding (available as a commercial feature) is not supported

 ## Prerequisites